Cleaning your aquarium and maintaining it in good shape is essential for its long-term success.

 They may now be susceptible to various diseases that their bodies were able to fight off when in good health.

-The temperature fluctuations of water are often the reason behind large parasitic Ich outbreaks which can be difficult to treat in freshwater fish and even more so in saltwater ones.
+The temperature fluctuations of water are often the reason behind large parasitic Ich outbreaks which can be difficult to treat in freshwater inhabitants and even more so in saltwater ones.
+These parasites are present in the water most of the time but, typically, a healthy fish can handle them on its own.

 To avoid fish deaths due to thermal shock you should perform water changes with water that has been heated beforehand.